amir-motlagh/Project-01/README.md

 This project consists of scripts to analyse crime offence occured in Victoria.

 The following scripts file will answer the following questions:
+  1. What are the trends in number of crimes across different Local Government Area?
+      - Which areas have the highest & lowest number of crimes?
+      - How are the trends in those areas?
+      - Have the crime activities been concentrated in certain geographical areas?

   2. Age-related crimes
       - What is the total number of crimes in each age group?